merlos/iOS-Open-GPX-Tracker/README.md

 Open GPX Tracker is a GPS logger for iOS (iPhone, iPad, iPod) with offline map cache support.
 Track your location, add waypoints and send your logs by email as GPX files.

 This app has no annoying time restrictions, no ads and no in-app-purchases.
-Create unlimited GPX traces :).
+You can create unlimited GPX traces :).

 If you are goint to track without Internet... don't worry!
-Just browse the area where you'll be tracking and it will be cached.
+Before you go offline, browse the area where you'll be tracking and it will be cached and available offline.

 We care about your privacy, all the data recorded using the application is kept in your phone (or in your iCloud), wherever you store it.
 The app does not share any GPS data with us or any other 3rd pary.
 For more information see the [Privacy Policy](https://github.com/merlos/iOS-Open-GPX-Tracker/wiki/Privacy-Policy)